justonpoints/koa-neo4j-passport-api/README.md

 1. To flush this out further.
 2. Continue to explore the organzational theory being approached here.
-	a.
-All depedendcies declared in the index.js.
+	- All dependencies declared in the index.js.
 Dependencies are not declared in the lib files.
-	b.
-All middleware components refrenced in the /lib/lib.js file.
+	- All middleware components refrenced in the /lib/lib.js file.
 Each instaces take at least an app depedency for the koa app.
 3. Update the Neo4j queries to be more generic.
 4. Add testing for the api.